eclipse-glsp/glsp-website-source/content/documentation/mcp/content.md

 ```

 An empty `mcpServer: {}` enables MCP with all defaults.
-Its options such as the port, route, and name are documented in the [adopter guide](https://github.com/eclipse-glsp/glsp-server-node/blob/main/packages/server-mcp/README.md).
+Its options, such as the port, route, name, data-exposure mode, and agent persona, are documented in the [adopter guide](https://github.com/eclipse-glsp/glsp-server-node/blob/main/packages/server-mcp/README.md).

 ### Architecture